davidkel/fabric-chaos-testing/README.md

 (TODO: Is there are way to return it to an implicit majority policy ?)

+# To change Endorsement policy
+- ./network.sh changeCCEndorsement -ccn basic  -ccs 2

+# To add new Org to the channel
+In fabric-network/docker-based-syschannel/addOrg4
+- ./addOrg4.sh up

 ## bring up the client
 Make sure you are using Node 14 or higher LTS release In client